niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory

-Explanation: A cat command is short for "concatenate" and it is respinsble for print the details of the files mentioned as arguments
+Explanation: A cat command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
+When run with any arguments, the cat command cannot resturn any details, thus outputting a complataly blank line.

+Error or No Error: Error?